LFriede/x64dbg-updater/README.md

 # x64dbg Updater

 This x64dbg plugin invokes the [x64dbg Plugin Manager](https://github.com/horsicq/x64dbg-Plugin-Manager) to check for x64dbg or plugin updates.
 You can configure the plugin to check for updates at x64dbg startup or you can click the "Search updates..." button in the menu.
 It's also possible to configure a pause between automatic update checks, so you can let the plugin check for example daily or weekly.
-At the first start with this plugin installed you will be asked if you want to autocheck for updates on every launch.
-This setting can be changed later in the plugins menu of x64dbg.
-There is also a menu entry for manual update checking to be used if you don't want to autocheck.

 You can launch the [x64dbg Plugin Manager](https://github.com/horsicq/x64dbg-Plugin-Manager) from the gui, update everything with one click or let it update when you close x64dbg.